 When it comes time to send an email, pull a template from your datastore, insert the necessary data, and render the template to build an email.

 A send request is made by your system to your Digital Messaging Service.

 The send request from your system should request a template by ID and will need to provide a recipient address and any necessary customer data to customize the email for the recipient.

 Fetch the requested template using its template ID and, if needed, its locale from your template datastore.

 Prepare the template for render by inserting the recipient information.

 Recipient, sender, and localization data must be injected before rendering.

 Render the HTML, text, and metadata for the final email.
-Visual templates can be fetched and rendered using any of the supported export languages.
-Code templates in Dyspatch use the Jinja library.
+Templates can be fetched and rendered using any of the supported export languages.

 The template is customized and rendered for the end user and is ready to be returned for sending.